TEDxBITJaipur/.github/README.md

-This repository is the official directory of assets related to TEDxBITJaipur.
+This is the official directory of all digital assets related to TEDxBITJaipur.